pablovazquezg/expense-manager/README.md

 > **NOTE:**
 > Results are saved to the `/data/tx_data/output` folder

-## What else should I know or think about?
+## What else should I know?
+In case you don't already know, you can create a nice income/expense tracker very easily taking the output of the `expense-manager` and creating an Excel Pivot table with it; you can see an example [here](https://www.vertex42.com/blog/excel-tips/using-pivot-tables-to-analyze-income-and-expenses.html)

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)